The Wangi Wangi White-eyes (Zosterops sp. nov.) is a recently discovered endangered bird of the white-eye family.

 Description

 The bird is similar to the Sulawesi White-eye (Zosterops consobrinorum, also known as Pale-bellied White-eye) and may be a subspecies of it.
-However, it has a number of differences including larger size, a black body, a long yellow beak, a gray breast, and pale feet.
+However, it has several differences including a larger size, a black body, a long yellow beak, a grey breast, and pale feet.

 Like most white-eyes, it has a white ring around the eye and green upperparts.